 Tongue weight - The tongue weight should be between 10% to 15% of the total travel trailer weight.
-See page B-3 of this manual regarding the proper weight distribution of your recreation vehicle.

 Driving - This is the most important component.
 The tendency for the vehicle to sway increases with speed therefore, obey all speed limits and reduce speed during inclement weather or windy conditions.